slackapi/bolt-js/docs/_deployments/heroku.md

 ### Get a Bolt Slack app

-If you haven't already built your own Bolt app, you can use our [getting started guide][getting-started-guide] or clone the template app below:
+If you haven't already built your own Bolt app, you can use our [Getting Started guide][getting-started-guide] or clone the template app below:

 ```shell
 git clone https://github.com/slackapi/bolt-js-getting-started-app.git